DevKhalyd/public-projects-multirepo/vim/shortcuts.md

-"+p -> Paste from the clipboard p -> past from the default register r$anyCharacter -> Remplaze with the given character
+"+p -> Paste from the clipboard p -> past from the default register r$anyCharacter -> Remplaze with the given character ce -> Delete all the characters of one word after the cursor c$ -> Delete all the characters of one line after the cursor cc -> Delete the whole line

 **Movement Counter**